busterke123/spotify-playlist-builder-web-app/README.md

 - `VITE_SPOTIFY_CLIENT_ID`

+The workflow runs on pushes to `main`, installs dependencies with `npm ci`, runs `npm test`, builds with `npm run build`, uploads `dist`, and deploys with GitHub Pages.

-Also make sure the Spotify app dashboard includes the final GitHub Pages URL as an allowed redirect URI.
+Also make sure the Spotify app dashboard includes the final GitHub Pages URL as an allowed redirect URI, including the trailing slash.

+## Documentation

+- `CONTEXT.md`: project language and product boundaries.
+- `AGENTS.md`: repository rules for coding agents.
+- `docs/ARCHITECTURE.md`: current browser app architecture.